-LEXINGTON, Ky. -- PJ Washington scored 21 points, Tyler Herro added 18 and made big 3-pointers down the stretch as No. 8 Kentucky pulled away from No. 22 Mississippi State 76-55 on Tuesday night for their fifth consecutive victory.
+PJ Washington scored 21 points, including a big 3-pointer down the stretch, Tyler Herro added 18 and Kentucky pulled away from Mississippi State 76-55 on Tuesday night for its fifth consecutive victory.

 Kentucky also succeeded in holding MSU's potent perimeter game to just 3 of 20 from behind the arc after entering the contest second in the SEC at 38 percent.

 Quinndary Weatherspoon had 19 points and Tyson Carter 11 for the Bulldogs, who made just 19 of 61 from the field (31 percent) in their first game against a ranked foe this season.

 "We were rushed offensively tonight," Bulldogs coach Ben Howland said.
 "I think they did a good job of speeding us up and getting us playing faster and not really controlled enough offensively."

 The Wildcats should remain in the Top 10 after clearing the first of two ranked opponents this week.
 The Bulldogs will need to beat Auburn on Saturday to remain ranked.

 Mississippi State: The Bulldogs brought in balanced offense but struggled despite a bunch of opportunities, especially from long range.
 Forward and Kentucky native Aric Holman missed his only two attempts in 20 minutes.
 MSU also committed 15 turnovers leading to 17 Kentucky points.

 "Sometimes you have those nights you're struggling from 3-point range," freshman guard Robert Woodard said.
 "We were struggling all over tonight.
 We just have to get back in the gym and make things work."